Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 ![class](sdbus-c++-class-diagram.png)

 `IConnection` represents the concept of a D-Bus connection.
 You can connect to either the system bus or a session bus.
 Services can assign unique service names to those connections.
-A processing loop should be run on the connection.
+An I/O event loop should be run on the bus connection.

 `IObject` represents the concept of an object that exposes its methods, signals and properties.
 Its responsibilities are: